anahitsandhu/Harry-Potter-s-Invisibility-Cloak/README.md

 # Harry-Potter-s-Invisibility-Cloak
-To make a specific color be invisible like it's Harry Potter's Invisibility Cloak
+To make a specific color invisible, like it's Harry Potter's Invisibility Cloak